-Students must apply online for campus housing following acceptance to NPTS here: Incoming students have the opportunity to indicate specific requests for apartments on the housing application.
-Assignments are made on a first come first served basis, according to time of application, desired size of unit and availability.
+Students must apply online for campus housing following acceptance to their graduate program here.

+Incoming students have the opportunity to indicate specific requests for apartments on the housing application.
+Assignments are made on a first come, first served basis, according to time of application, desired size of unit and availability.
 Every effort will be made to accommodate requests when assignments are made.

-NPTS housing falls under the purview of North Park University (NPU) and is overseen by the Dean of Students and Community Life.
-NPU designates specific apartments as NPTS housing.
+NPTS housing falls under the purview of North Park University (NPU) and is overseen by the Director of Seminary Operations.
+NPU designates specific apartments as Seminary and Graduate Student housing.
 Periodically, a review of allocated apartments is performed to balance the housing needs of NPU undergraduate students and Seminary and Graduate students.
 Seminary and Graduate Student housing is first and foremost made available to degree seeking NPTS and Graduate students.
-After meeting the needs of NPTS and graduate students, apartments may be re-allocated for usage among the NPU undergraduate student population.
-On rare occasion, available apartments may be utilized for other purposes only after approval by the NPTS Dean of Students and Community Life, and the NPU Vice President of Finance.
+After meeting the needs of NPTS and Graduate students, apartments may be re-allocated for usage among the NPU undergraduate student population.
+On rare occasion, available apartments may be utilized for other purposes only after approval by the Director of Seminary Operations, and the NPU Vice President of Finance.